 Nearly 70 percent of needs entered by Agencies into CarePortal are met by Churches.
 That’s great!
 But what about the other 30 percent?
 Those are real kids.
 Real families.
-We want to always push toward 100 percent, as if a child’s life depends upon it.
-What would that take?
+We want to always push toward 100 percent as if a child’s life depends upon it.
+So what would that take?

-A community consists of individuals, businesses, and other groups who are often willing to help resource the meeting of needs.
-Each of these partners is given the chance to say “yes” to resourcing a need, but to remain consistent with our priority of having the Church always at the point of care in meeting a need, we must have a church identified that is ready to partner with these community responders.
-We call these churches Connecting Churches, and with them, the platform is able to automatically escalate unmet needs to everyone in the Active Community who has signed up to help.
+A community consists of individuals, businesses, and other groups who are often willing to help resource the meeting of needs, especially if they know the needs have been vetted by child-serving professionals.
+Each of these partners is given the chance to say “yes” to resourcing a need, but to remain consistent with our priority of having the Church at the point of care in serving families, a church that is ready and equipped to partner with these community responders must be identified.
+We call these churches Connecting Churches, and with them, the CarePortal platform can allow anyone from anywhere offer the resources a family needs, whether it's funding given directly through the platform or providing the items they already have.

-When a Community Partner says “Yes” to resourcing a need, the CarePortal platform automatically alerts Connecting Churches near the family, giving them a chance to commit and connect with that partner.
-The Connecting Church is given the chance to steward these community resources to take the relational lead in meeting the needs of the family through the requesting agency.
+When a Community Partner says “Yes” to resourcing a need, the CarePortal platform automatically alerts Connecting Churches near the family, giving them a chance to commit to the resources offered and connect with that partner.
+The Connecting Church is given the chance to steward these community resources to take the relational lead in meeting the needs of the family in partnership with the requesting agency worker who submitted the request.

 When the Community Partner offers a tangible item to help meet the request, such as a bed, the Connecting Church can arrange for the pick-up and use it to go meet and make a connection with the family.
-If the community partner offers the funding needed to cover a request, maybe to pay a bill or buy an item that is needed, the same connections are made, and the money is released to a reloadable CarePortal Debit Card issued to the Connecting Church.
+If the community partner offers the funding needed to cover a request, maybe to pay a bill or buy an item that is needed, the same connections are made, and the money is given through the CarePortal platform and released to a reloadable CarePortal Debit Card issued to the Connecting Church.

+Why do it this way?
 CarePortal is 100 percent committed to helping the Local Church be at the point of care for vulnerable children and families.
 That’s our Assignment.
-As a connecting church, you have the amazing opportunity to make meaningful connections with Community partners who are giving, and with the children and families you are serving.
+As a connecting church, you have the amazing opportunity to make meaningful connections with Community partners who want to help, and with the children and families you are serving.
 Doesn’t get much better than that!

 What Activity Level is Expected?

-The targeted activity level is 1-2 needs per week, if/as needs are funded or provided by community responders.
-The goal is to have many Connecting Churches serving with excellence with a relational and localized focus.
+The targeted activity level is 1-2 needs per week, if/as needs are funded or provided by community responders or approved Response Team members at your church.
+The goal is to have many Connecting Churches serving with excellence with a relational focus in each community.

 The 30-minute podcast episode above is an interview with Terry and Erika Glenn of World Harvest Ministries in Kansas City, Missouri.